Technology R&D Projects

 The projects focus on novel image acquisition and reconstruction methods, hardware and sensors, and biophysical modeling of tissue properties.

 CAI2R is pushing the field toward an imaging paradigm in which fast, intelligent scans deliver richly informative, actionable health data.
-Our research is guided by four Technology R&D Projects, or TR&Ds.
+Our research is guided by three Technology R&D Projects, or TR&Ds.

 TR&D 1